Version: 2022.3

 Property Function

-Animation Use this setting to customize color preferences for animated properties.
+Animation Customize color preferences for animated properties.

 Property Animated The color to indicate a property that’s currently being animated.